All Episodes

 General Powell votes for Democrats.

-He admitted on Face the Nation, he voted for JFK, he voted for Jimmy Carter.
+He voted for Jimmy Carter.

-He voted for vote for Clinton.
+He voted for, you vote for Clinton.

-This is a guy around whom the Republican party needs to organize itself, we are told.
+This is a guy around whom the Republican Party needs to organize itself, we are told.

 The nominee believes in reverse discrimination.